CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-minecraft-server-blueprint.md

 6. To stop the server, login to the console and shut it down.
 If you are not sure how to do that, consult the Minecraft documentation.

 ### Pricing
-The costs associated with this Blueprint deployment are for the CenturyLink Cloud infrastructure only.
+The costs associated with this Blueprint deployment are for the Lumen Cloud infrastructure only.
 There are no Mojang or Microsoft license costs or additional fees bundled in.

 ### Frequently Asked Questions